 - Biometric Lock (Fingerprint Lock) – This option still isn’t my favorite out there, and is why it is later on in this list.
 Biometric locks also known as fingerprint locks (for the most part) are locking mechanisms that use your fingerprint to gain access to the contents, they also generally have a key or keypad backup for those times you need another way in.
 I have this lower down on my list, because even though it offers quick access, there is a small part of the population where this type of lock doesn’t work for, as well as there are times where it can reject your fingerprint, even when you have done everything correctly.

 Steel quality and thickness

-Without good quality steel a gun safe isn’t a gun safe.
-This is what keeps burglars from getting to your valuables.
+The steel of a gun safe is what keeps thieves out of the safe and away from the contents, so is extremely important to pay attention to when you are buying your safe.
 The thicker and better quality the steel is the longer it will take to get into the safe, buying you more time and is more likely to make the offender give up and move on.

 A Fire rating that suits you

 Fire ratings have become synonymous with gun safes.
 However not every safe comes with a fire rating, or may even come with too much!

 If you were to live two minutes from a fire station, you may not need more than just the industry standard 30 minutes at 1200 degrees.
 However if you live in a rural area 2 hours from a fire station, or any help, a 2+ hour fire rating may be called for.